isaoxenaar/wherethewildthingsare/README.md

-This app is an assignment for the North Polar Institute.

-It is made with React and can be build as a React App and run on localhost after pulling it from github.
+This app is made with React and can be build as a React App and run on localhost after pulling it from github.

 On "{nameof page}" the elements functioning in React are visible.
 The Exersize 1 and Exersize 2 of the assignment are there.
 I as well created some extra elements:

 - a D3 version of the Permafrost Line Chart
 - an interactive Bar Chart of Ivory Gulls made with D3